 Last year Quest posted earnings of $44 million on sales of $858 million.

 Under the initial merger agreement, Insight has three days to make a counteroffer.

 Quest, a 25-year-old firm with 3,850 employees, sells enterprise software, information technology management solutions and related services.
-Its clients — mostly companies, nonprofits and government entities — include Papa John's, Darigold, Amway, San Bernardino County and the University of Massachusetts Medical School.
+Its clients include Papa John's, Darigold, Amway, San Bernardino County and the University of Massachusetts Medical School.

-Under the terms of the deal, Quest Chairman and Chief Executive Vinny Smith would continue to lead the company, and the existing senior management team would remain in place.
-Quest said the deal was unanimously approved by its board of directors with the exception of Smith, who recused himself from the vote.
+Under the terms of the Insight bid, Quest Chairman and Chief Executive Vinny Smith would continue to lead the company, and the existing senior management team would remain in place.
+The company did not disclose what would happen to the executives under the higher offer.